St Mary's Church, Eccleston: Description

 With its many tall trees, the Old Churchyard has features of a woodland.
 In its centre are the remains of Porden's old parish church, which consist of a sandstone wall with the lower parts of two windows measuring about 60 ft long by 18 ft high.
 It is designated as a Grade II listed building.

 Along the south side of the remaining wall of Porden's old church are the graves of the Dukes of Westminster, other members of the Grosvenor family and their relatives.
 A square enclosure in the northeast part of the Old Churchyard, now covered with gravel and surrounded by a low wall with crosses in the corners, marks the spot where the Grosvenor family vault was located within Porden's church.
 The names of those ancestors of the Dukes of Westminster who are interred here are recorded on a brass plaque inside the present church building.
-The grave of Edward George Hugh, Earl Grosvenor (1904–1909), by Detmar Blow and Fernand Billerey, sculpted by Emile Madeline, is a Grade II listed building.
+The gravestone of Edward George Hugh, Earl Grosvenor (1904–1909), by Detmar Blow and Fernand Billerey, sculpted by Emile Madeline, is a Grade II listed building.

 The churchyard contains ten CWGC registered war graves.
 Of these, seven are from World War I and three from World War II.
 There is also the grave of a Victoria Cross recipient, Alfred Ernest Ind.